MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 # Write KQL Queries for Azure Data Explorer

-In this tutorial, you'll learn how to perform queries in Azure Data Explorer using the [Kusto Query Language](./kusto/query/index.md).
-We'll explore the essentials of writing queries, including how to retrieve data, filter, aggregate, and visualize your data.
+In this tutorial, you'll learn how to perform queries in Azure Data Explorer using the Kusto Query Language (KQL).
+We'll explore the essentials, including how to retrieve data, filter, aggregate, and visualize your data.

 ## Prerequisites